pri22296/progressindicator/docs/quickstart.rst

 as a parameter, Instead it takes a parameter ``tag`` which takes a string.
 Rest of api is same.
 The tag should not collide with any built-in tag.
 Prior to using a provider you need to register it.
-To register, just call the :meth:`~.ProgressManager.register_provider` method of the `ProgressManager` class and pass it an instance of your provider.
+To register, just call the :meth:`~.ProgressIndicator.register_provider` method of the `ProgressIndicator` class and pass it an instance of your provider.